The following is a true story by the "Dean of Personal Development," Earl Nightingale (from his book The Essence of Success).

 Motivation comes from motive, and motive comes from the latin motivus “to move.”

 Motivation, from an emotional intelligence perspective, is about your ability to focus the searchlight in your brain to look for fuel to keep the inner fire burning — to turn the wheels forward.
 Coal is all you need to move a steam train, but the sustenance for human motivation is far more complicated.
 It comes from asking yourself why you want something, what you care about, what you value, and it is using both positive and negative feelings as momentum to bridge the distance between where you are and where you want to be.

-Motivation Defined: A passion to work for reasons that go beyond money or status, and a propensity to move into action and pursue goals with energy and persistence.
+Motivation Defined: A passion to work for reasons that go beyond the external drive for knowledge, utility, surroundings, others, power or methodology and are based on an internal drive or propensity to pursue goals with energy and persistence.

 In his original books, Goleman included Motivation as 1 of 5 core competencies.
 In his more recent writings, he has collapsed these back to 4, with Motivation and Self Regulation becoming “Self Management.”
 While they are very closely related, we actually find it more useful from a business perspective to maintain these ideas separately.